 October 31, 2016

 We all want our learning to be successful.
 After all, plenty of budget, time and tears have gone into producing it.
 But sometimes, we don’t get it right and our learning becomes the metaphorical falling tree that no one hears.
 We need an integrated omnichannel approach.

-We want you to be able to avoid the heartbreak of training programmes failing or not achieving desired outcomes.
+We want you to be able to avoid the heartbreak of training programs failing or not achieving desired outcomes.
 So I’ve devised an approach that can help your learning succeed with your modern learners.
-It utilises aspects of an omnichannel approach that’s more commonly used in ecommerce, because I think it could have big stakes in the learning tech industry over the coming years and helps to futureproof your approaches long-term.
+It utilizes aspects of an omnichannel approach that’s more commonly used in ecommerce, because I think it could have big stakes in the learning tech industry over the coming years and helps to futureproof your approaches long-term.